wordofwarning/wordofwarning.org/coronavirus/index.md

 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.
 • MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a> (*d/l end of April*).
 • The Space (funded by Arts Council England) <a href="http://www.thespace.org/resource/low-cost-rd-commissioning-round" target="_blank">are looking for projects that fall into the ‘Low-Cost R&D’ strand</a> — aims to increase the digital reach of arts and cultural organisations by increasing the impact of existing work or collections and allows you to test approaches to extending your work digitally, acquiring new skills and gaining practical, sustainable experience in creating digital content and engaging online audiences (*d/l 7 May*).
 • Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">resources for disabled artists + freelancers page</a> includes an opportunities section.
+<small><span style='font-variant: small-caps'>[back to top](/coronavirus)</span></small>